-These devices are also available along with the computer in a complete package called the COM/PAC for sale around $500.
-While the computer is incompatible with Intellivision cartridges, Mattel also promises that hit software for that system, such as Advanced Dungeons & Dragons, Tron Deadly Discs, Football and Lock ‘n’ Chase, will get Aquarius versions.
+While the computer is incompatible with Intellivision cartridges, Mattel also promises that hit software for that system, such as Astrosmash, Advanced Dungeons & Dragons, Tron Deadly Discs, Football and Lock ‘n’ Chase, will get Aquarius versions.
 In all, thirty-two titles are planned for the first half of 1983, all in cartridge format, with more to follow by the end of the year.
-These carts are facilitated by a slot at the rear of the device, protected by a dust cover when not in use.
+They will fall into delineated categories to make things clear for consumers, including Education, Home Management, Personal Improvement and Entertainment.
+These plug-in cartridges are inserted into the Aquarius via a slot at the rear of the device, protected by a dust cover when not in use.
 Into this slot can also be inserted the Mini Expander, which can accept program cartridges, the memory expansion modules, or a combo of the two.
 It also offers two hand controllers (similar to the design of those of the Intellivision, but incompatible with the console) and two additional sound channels.

 At the Summer 1983 CES in Chicago, Mattel boldly announces that a “higher-end” version, the Aquarius II, is to be released later in the year.
 It is to sport 20K of RAM expandable to 64K, and a real keyboard with fully-travelling keys.
 Fully compatible with software for the first Aquarius, the later model is to offer 12K ROM and 20K RAM expandable to 64K.
 Its screen resolution is pegged at 320×192 and will sell somewhere between $130-$175.

 Jupiter Definitely Doesn’t Align With Mars